rdp/specific_install/README.md

 ## Usage

-A Rubygem plugin that allows you to install an "edge" gem straight from its github repository, or install one from an arbitrary url web:
+A Rubygem plugin that allows you to install an "edge" gem straight from its github repository, or install one from an arbitrary web url:

-ex:
+examples:

 `
   $ gem specific_install https://github.com/githubsvnclone/rdoc.git